 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at American Jewish University.

 Out of the 73 undergraduate students at American Jewish University, 8 (about 11%) are considered first-time/full-time degree seekers.

 Given that the percentage of first-time full-time undergraduates is so low, the mission of American Jewish University may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.

 If you are not a "First-Time/Full-Time Undergraduate Degree Seeker" then you will want to ask American Jewish University about graduation rates for other more appropriate groups of students.

-Based on the caliber of first-time/full-time students that attend American Jewish University we would have expected an overall graduation rate of 52.1%.
-This is on par with the actual rate at which the college graduates students and suggests that American Jewish University is performing on average when the previous academic achievement of students is factored in.
+Based on the caliber of first-time/full-time students that attend American Jewish University we would expect an overall graduation rate of 48.4%.
+However, students are graduating at a rate that is 20.0% higher.
+Therefore, American Jewish University is among the highest performing schools nationwide in graduating students when their anticipated academic achievement is factored in.

 The Majority of First-Time/Full-Time Non-Grads at This School Dropped Out.